 It’s early in the morning in the middle of winter.
 You run out to your driveway to start your car so your engine will warm up and you can get safely to work.

-While you’re getting dressed, you ask your husband to run out to your car to turn it off so you don’t waste gas.
-He does, throws the keys in the driver’s seat and shuts the door — obliviously to the fact that the car doors are locked.
+While you’re getting dressed, you ask your husband to turn off the engine so you don’t waste gas.
+As he turns the car off, he throws the keys onto the driver’s seat and shuts the door – oblivious to the fact that the car doors are locked.

 Tip #1: Don’t let your alarm go off.

 It’s super easy to trip your car’s alarm if you try to unlock your own door.
 Think about it – you’re sticking an object like a coat hanger, or something similar, through the window and into the door panel.